jwiegley/category-theory/README.md

 ## What is this development trying to accomplish?

-Provide a practical, working basis for using category theory to abstract programs and reinterpret them to other categories; plus exploring ideas and results in the field of category theory.
+- Provide a practical basis for using category theory to abstract Coq functions and reinterpret them in other categories;
+- Explore ideas and results in the field of category theory;
+- Work on exercises from Mac Lane and Awodey;
+- Use as the basis for principled Monads and Functors in coq-haskell.

 ## Future directions